Can Kids Wear Inflatable Life Vests?

 Why Inflatable Life Jackets are so Appealing to Kids

-My oldest daughter is almost 7 and getting to an age where she doesn’t want to wear a life jacket all the time.
-She always wears one when we are underway, but she complains an awful lot about wearing one on the dock or when swimming anchored out.
+When my oldest daughter started getting to an age where she didn’t want to wear a life jacket all the time, we started thinking about alternatives.
+She would always wear a jacket when we are underway, but she would complain an awful lot about wearing one on the dock or when swimming anchored out.
 The bulkiness of a life jacket cramps her style.

 The advantages of inflatable life jackets are very appealing to kids…